Executive Editor, MacworldSEP 13, 2023 2:30 am PDT

 Next expected update: None

 When Apple released the 10th-gen iPad in October 2022, it officially retired Lightning from all new iPad models.
-But there is still one model remaining that has it, the 9th-gen iPad from 2021.
+But there is still one model remaining that still has the port, the 9th-gen iPad from 2021.
 We don’t know how long Apple will keep it around, but once it’s gone, we’re nearly certain that it won’t be replaced with a USB-C model.

 Last updated: December 2020 (1st generation)

 When Apple introduced the AirPods Max in December 2020, they didn’t have a charging case.
 Instead, Apple included a Lightning cable on the side for charging (or wired listening via the optional Lightning to 3.5mm audio cable).
-It’s been more than two years since the first generation arrived, but a reference to a new AirPods model was found hiding inside the iOS 16.4 code, so it’s possible that the AirPods Max gets a long-overdue update within the next few months.
-Among the expected updates are better noise cancellation, an H2 chip for Adaptive Transparency, and of course, USB-C instead of Lightning.
+It’s been more than two years since the first generation arrived, but a reference to a new AirPods model was found hiding inside the iOS 16.4 code, so it’s possible that the AirPods Max gets a long-overdue update within the next few months (though most rumors say the 2nd-gen model won’t arrive until 2024).
+Among the expected updates are better noise cancellation, an H2 chip for Adaptive Transparency, and of course, USB-C instead of Lightning, but we’re hoping for something a bit more substantial.

 Magic Keyboard, Magic Trackpad, Magic Mouse

-Apple hasn’t changed the design of its trio of Mac accessories in nearly a decade, but it does introduce new colors somewhat regularly.
+Apple hasn’t changed much about its trio of Mac accessories in nearly a decade, but it does introduce new colors somewhat regularly.
 In 2021, all three accessories—Magic Mouse, Magic Trackpad, and Magic Mouse—got new colors to match the new 24-inch iMac, while the Magic Keyboard received a Touch ID sensor.
-Then earlier this year, Apple began offering black versions of the accessories alongside the Mac Studio and Studio Display.
-While we don’t expect Apple to surprise us with a Magic Mouse that charges properly (meaning you don’t have to flip it over to connect the charger), when Apple updates the Mac Pro with Apple silicon, we expect some USB-C accessories will arrive as well.
+Then in 2022, Apple began offering black versions of the accessories alongside the Mac Studio and Studio Display.
+While we don’t expect Apple to surprise us with a Magic Mouse that charges properly (meaning you don’t have to flip it over to connect the charger), we assume Apple will update its accessories at some point with USB-C, possibly when the M3 models launch in 2024.

 Last updated: June 2020 (new colors)